devdays-2016/concourse-slides/presentation.md

 ---

+# Why Not Bamboo?
+- Gen 2 CI/CD
+- CD bolted on
+- APIs... what APIs?
+- Everything in GUI
+- :snowflake: everywhere
+- Scaling hard

+---

 # Why did we look at this?
 - All configuration is source controlled
   - no GUI config even possible!